hemidactylus/mlops-speedrun-spamclassifier/README.md

-Then a new `FileSource`, `FeatureView` and `FeatureService` are added to `sms_feature_store/feature_definitions.py` (check usage of `FEAST_STORE_STAGE` there for more details) and finally the updated repository is "applied" again, so that the changes are reflected to both the registry and the online-store data structures (viz.
+Then a new `FileSource`, `FeatureView` and `FeatureService` are added to `sms_feature_store/feature_definitions.py` (check usage of `FEAST_STORE_STAGE` there for more details, as we "emulate" changes in the feature definitions by environment variables) and finally the updated repository is "applied" again, so that the changes are reflected to both the registry and the online-store data structures (viz.
 Astra DB tables):
 ```
 FEAST_STORE_STAGE=2020 feast -c sms_feature_store apply
 ```

-_Note that this time the "features" are a single field in the feature view, a field of type `Array(Int64)` in Feast parlance._
+_Note that this time the "features" are a single `Field` in the feature view (a field of type `Array(Int64)` in Feast parlance, as opposed to individual `Field`s for the "v1" features of 2019)._

-Here is a sketch of how, within Feast, the "source", "feature view" and "feature service" build one on top of the other in the offline store:
+Here is a sketch of how, within Feast, the "source", "feature view" and "feature service" abstractions build one on top of the other in the offline store:

 ![03-offline-store](images/mlops_03_offline-store.png)